razisek/spotify-creator/README.md

 # spotify-creator
 Create a Spotify account
 # Instalation
-You need a package bash to run this tools clone this repository
+You need a package bash to run this tools, clone this repository
 ```
 git https://github.com/R1iaz/spotify-creator